 In recent times, mindfulness has become the most popular buzzword in the self-help and psychological community for coping with stress and anxiety while also assisting people in addiction recovery.
 But what exactly is this practice?
 And how can it help you lead a more stress-free and peaceful life?
+Have you asked how mindfulness empowers us?
 See below to find out!

 What is Mindfulness?

 Mindfulness is essentially the practice of keeping your awareness in the present moment with a compassionate and non-judgmental mindset.
 It is most commonly associated with meditation, but there are many ways to practice mindfulness besides this single technique.
 Mindfulness practice originated out of Buddhism, but it became primarily popularized in the west through the creation of the Mindfulness-Based Stress Reduction (MBSR) technique by Jon Kabat-Zinn.
 This method was created for the sole purpose of helping people reduce their stress and promote greater emotional regulation.
 But over time, research has shown that mindfulness practices can be very beneficial for a variety of other mental and physical health applications as well.

 Mindfulness for Addiction Recovery